Most Teams meetings include a chat where meeting participants can share info without disrupting the flow of the meeting.

 Note: People who are not members of the channel but are invited to a channel meeting won’t have access to the chat.

-Up to 1,000 people who receive an invitation to a meeting can access the meeting chat before, during, and after the meeting.
-The 1,000-person limit includes people who don’t join the meeting.
+Up to 1,000 people who receive an invitation to a meeting can access the meeting chat during the meeting, while up to 750 people who receive an invitation to a meeting can access the meeting chat before and after the meeting.
+The 1,000-person in-meeting limit and 750-person pre and post-meeting limit include people who don’t join the meeting.

-If the DL has more than 150 members, they will only be able to access the meeting chat during the meeting.
+If you're adding a distribution list (DL) with more than 150 members or a nested DL (a list within a list) that contains more than two nested levels to a meeting invite, they'll only be able to access the meeting chat during the meeting.
 If you want everyone to be able to access the chat before and after the meeting, expand the DL before you send the invite.

-If some people in the DL are required attendees while the rest are optional, put the required attendees on the Required attendees line of the invite and add the DL to the Optional line.
+If some people in the DL are required attendees and the rest are optional, put those required on the Required attendees line of the invite and add the entire DL to the Optional line.

 Note: If adding a DL makes the chat exceed 1,000 people, you won't be able to add the list.